Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-To quantize this {deep-and-narrow} principle, we introduce a simple \emph{triangle selection strategy} to filter out the {shallow-and-wide} submodel architectures.
-As shown in Fig. \ref{fig:triangle}, we introduce a 2-D indicator matrix $I\in\{0,1\}^{|\mathcal{D}|\times |\mathcal{L}|}$ to track the selection status for all the submodel architectures $\mathcal{A}$. $I(d, l)=1$ indicates the submodel architecture $a(d, l)$ is selected, and 0 otherwise.
+To quantize this {deep-and-narrow} principle, we introduce a simple \emph{triangle selection strategy} to filter out the {shallow and wide} submodel architectures.
+As shown in Fig. \ref{fig:triangle}, we introduce a 2-D indicator matrix $I\in\{0,1\}^{|\mathcal{D}|\times |\mathcal{L}|}$ to track the selection status for all the submodel architectures $\mathcal{A}$. $I(d, l)=1$ indicates that the submodel architecture $a(d, l)$ is selected, and it is 0 otherwise.
 The indicator matrix $I$ is first initialized with all-one values and then converted to an \emph{upper-triangle} matrix.
-This simple strategy allows us to filter out \emph{six} {shallow-and-wide} submodel architectures, which correspond to the matrix elements above the main diagonal.
-Formally, the selected submodel architectures $\mathcal{S}$ from $\mathcal{A}$ are defined as follows:
+This strategy allows us to obtain \emph{six} {shallow and wide} submodel architectures, which correspond to the matrix elements above the main diagonal.
+The submodel architectures $\mathcal{S}$ selected from $\mathcal{A}$ are defined as follows:

-\textbf{Self-distillation Training:} After obtaining the selected submodel architectures ${\mathcal{S}}$, we train a slimmable model $M_\texttt{DST}$ that can adapt to any submodel architecture $a\in\mathcal{S}$ elastically, where $M$ can be either a MCAN or an UNITER model for VQA.
-Given the DST model $M_\texttt{DST}$ and a submodel architecture $a$, the obtained submodel is denoted as $M_\texttt{DST}^{(a)}$.
+\textbf{Knowledge Distillation Training.} After obtaining the selected submodel architectures ${\mathcal{S}}$, we train a slimmable model $M_\texttt{BST}$ that can elastically adapt to any submodel architecture $a\in\mathcal{S}$, where $M$ refers to any of the above VQA models.
+Given the BST model $M_\texttt{BST}$ and a submodel architecture $a$, the obtained submodel is denoted as $M_\texttt{BST}^{(a)}$.

-To obtain the DST model, we introduce a self-distillation training mechanism as follows.
-In general, we first train an ordinary model ${M_\texttt{teacher}}$ as the teacher model without network slimming.
-After that, the DST model $M_\texttt{DST}$ is initialized with the model weights from ${M_\texttt{teacher}}$, which can be viewed as the student model.
-Each slimmed submodel $M_\texttt{DST}^{(a)}$ shares a specific portion of the model weights from $M_\texttt{DST}$ and is trained with the supervision of the teacher model using the knowledge distillation (KD) strategy \cite{hinton2015distilling}.
-By \emph{self-distillation}, we mean the teacher model ${M_\texttt{teacher}}$ and the student model $M_\texttt{DST}^{(a)}$ share the same model architecture.
+To obtain the BST model, we introduce a knowledge-distillation (KD) training mechanism as follows.
+In general, we first train an ordinary model ${M_\texttt{teacher}}$ as the teacher model without model slimming and freeze its model parameters.
+After that, the BST model $M_\texttt{BST}$ is initialized with the model parameters from ${M_\texttt{teacher}}$, and it can be viewed as the student model.
+Each slimmed submodel $M_\texttt{BST}^{(a)}$ shares a specific portion of the model parameters from $M_\texttt{BST}$ and is trained with the supervision of the teacher model using the KD strategy \cite{hinton2015distilling}.
+Specifically, given a training sample, we feed it through the teacher model and each slimmed submodel simultaneously.
+The predicted answer distribution from the teacher model is regarded as a soft label, and a proper loss function is imposed on the soft label and each submodel prediction to train the corresponding model\footnote{Different loss functions (\emph{e.g.}, BCE and KL-divergence) can be used as the KD loss flexibly, depending on the loss function used in the teacher model.}.